 2.1 Illustration of a simple query in (a) and the corresponding pipeline in (b).
-[2, Fig. 1] 5 2.2 Intel Data Streaming Accelerator Internal Architecture.
-Shows the components that the chip is made up of, how they are connected and which 0.0 outside components the DSA communicates with.
-[7, Fig. 1 (a)] 5 2.3 Intel Data Streaming Accelerator Software View.
-Illustrating the software stack and internal interactions from user applications, through the driver 2.4 to the portal for work submission.
-[7, Fig. 1 (b)] • elects whether to run on hardware (Intel DSA) or software (CPU) 8 3.1 Xeon Max Layout [13, Fig. 14] for a 2-Socket System when configured with HBM-Flat.
+[2, Fig. 1] 3 2.2 Intel Data Streaming Accelerator Internal Architecture.
+Shows the components that the chip is made up of, how they are connected and which 2.3 outside components the DSA communicates with.
+[8, Fig. 1 (a)] Intel Data Streaming Accelerator Software View.
+Illustrating the software stack and internal interactions from user applications, through the driver 5 2.4 to the portal for work submission.
+[8, Fig. 1 (b)] 7 be selected with the parameter node, and the template parameter path elects whether to run on hardware (Intel DSA) or software (CPU) 8 3.1 Xeon Max Layout [13, Fig. 14] for a 2-Socket System when configured with HBM-Flat.
 Showing separate Node IDs for manual HBM access and for Cores and DDR-SDRAM 11 3.2 Outer Benchmark Procedure Pseudocode.
 Timing marked with yellow background.
 Showing preparation of memory locations, clearing of cache 3.3 entries, timing points and synchronized benchmark launch 12 13 3.4 Throughput for different Submission Methods and Sizes.
 Performing a copy with source and destination being node 0, executed by the DSA on node 0.
-Observable is the submission cost which affects small transfer 10 sizes differently, as there the completion time is lower 14 3.5 Throughput for different Thread Counts and Sizes.
-Multiple threads submit to the same Shared Work Queue.
-Performing a copy with source and destination being node 0, executed by the DSA on node 0 15 3.6 Copy from Node 0 to the destination Node specified on the x-axis.
-Shows 1.0 3.7 peak throughput achievable with DSA for different load balancing techniques.
-Scalability Analysis for different amounts of participating Intel Data 10 0.1 Streaming Accelerator (DSA)s.
+Observable is the submission cost which affects small transfer 3.5 sizes differently, as there the completion time is lower 14 2.6 and destination being node 0, executed by the DSA on node 0 15 3.6 Copy from Node 0 to the destination Node specified on the x-axis.
+Shows peak throughput achievable with DSA for different load balancing techniques.
+16 3.7 Scalability Analysis for different amounts of participating Intel Data Streaming Accelerator (DSA)s.
 Displays the average throughput and the derived scaling factor.
 Shows that, although the throughput does increase with adding more accelerators, beyond two, the gained speed drops significantly.
-Calculated over the results from Figure 3.6 and therefore 3.8 applies to copies from DDR-SDRAM to HBM 17 J.0 to the destination Node specified on the x-axis 18
+Calculated over the results from Figure 3.6 and therefore applies to copies from DDR-SDRAM to HBM 17 3.8 Throughput from DDR-SDRAM to HBM on CPU.
+Copying from Node 0 to the destination Node specified on the x-axis 18

-XII / 42 List of Figures
+XII / 38 List of Figures

 4.1 Public Interface of CacheData and Cache Classes.
 Colour coding for thread safety.
 Grey denotes impossibility for threaded access.
 Green indicates full safety guarantees only relying on atomics to achieve this.
 Yellow may use locking but is still safe for use.
 Red must be called from a single threaded context 22 5.1 Sequence for Blocking Scenario.
 Observable in first draft implementation.
 Scenario where T_1 performed first access to a datum followed T_2 and T_3 .
-Then T_1 holds the handlers exclusively, leading to the other threads having to wait for T_1 to perform the work submission and waiting before they can access the datum through the cache 27 5.2 CacheData::WaitOnCompletion Pseudocode.
-Final rendition of the im- plementation for a fair wait function 28 6.1 Time spent on functions $SCAN_a$ and $AGGREGATE$ without prefetching for different locations of column b.
-Figure (a) represents the lower boundary by using only DDR-SDRAM, while Figure (b) simulates perfect caching by storing column b in HBM during benchmark setup 34 6.2 Time spent on functions $SCAN_a$, $SCAN_b$ and $AGGREGATE$ with prefetching.
-Operations $SCAN_a$ and $SCAN_b$ execute concurrently.
-Figure (a) shows bandwidth limitation as time for $SCAN_a$ increases drastically due to the copying of column b to HBM taking place in parallel.
-For Figure (b), the columns are located on different Nodes, thereby the SCAN-operations do not compete for bandwidth 35
+Then T_1 holds the handlers exclusively, leading to the other threads having to wait for T_1 to perform the work submission and waiting before 5.2 they can access the datum through the cache 27 28 6.1 Illustration of the benchmarked simple query in (a) and the corresponding pipeline in (b).
+Taken from [2, Fig. 1] 31